icecube/OMSim/documentation/extra_doc/1_multithreading.md

 ## Troubleshooting Multi-threading Issues

-When working with multi-threaded simulations in Geant4, you may encounter race conditions or other thread-related issues.
+When developing new code with multi-threaded simulations in Geant4, you may encounter race conditions or other thread-related issues.
 Here's a general approach to diagnose and resolve these problems:

 ### 1. Use Valgrind Tools
 Valgrind provides powerful tools for detecting thread-related issues: